-It said that the NHS widely supports this idea and itï¿½s considered favourably elsewhere too; Andy Burnham, the shadow health care secretary, also favours this strategy but did not make a public pledge for it following concerns about costs.
+It said that the NHS widely supports this idea and it's considered favourably elsewhere too; Andy Burnham, the shadow health care secretary, also favours this strategy but did not make a public pledge for it following concerns about costs.

 Ed Miliband has also been quoted as making reference to the future health care demands that, by now, are likely general knowledge to us all: society is getting older and illnesses such as dementia, diabetes and cancer are only becoming more commonplace.

 The shadow care minister, Liz Kendall, has inferred that this move would also solve the issue of public money being forced to fund expensive care home stays.
-Sir John Oldham broadly agreed with this too, stating that it would lead toï¿½ better outcomes and greater efficiency for the whole system [which] we need to bring that about.
+Sir John Oldham broadly agreed with this too, stating that it would lead to better outcomes and greater efficiency for the whole system [which] we need to bring that about.